karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: JavaScript

 Weekly panel discussion about Javascript on the front and back ends.
-This show is primarily focused on the web ecosystem, but also covers NodeJS, mobile, and language features."
+This show is primarily focused on the web ecosystem, but also covers NodeJS, mobile, and language features.

 ### [ShopTalk](http://shoptalkshow.com/)